 ON BOARD INFORMATION

-The small bar is located in the lounge and carries a selection of wine, spirits, beer and soft drinks.
+The bar is located in the lounge and carries a selection of wine, spirits, beer and soft drinks.
 Coffee and tea are available around the clock.
-All beverages are included in the price.
+During this expedition drinks on board the ship will be included in the price.

 There is an open bridge policy on board and passengers are welcome to visit the bridge at all times.
-We ask you to pay respect to the Captain’s orders, especially during difficult ice navigation and when mooring.
-The captain can decide on a closed bridge in the event of, for example, bad weather.
+We ask you to pay respect to the Captain’s orders, especially during difficult navigation and when mooring.

 There are six passenger cabins on board.
 They are all outside cabins with portholes and all have private WC and shower.
 Each cabin has a fitted wardrobe with hangers, a bunk bed, a mirror and a bookshelf.
 Hairdryers are found onboard, shareable between cabins.

-The ship can be contacted on Iridium Satellite Phone.
+The ship can be contacted on Iridium Satellite Phone, should mobile phone reception be bad.
 You will receive contact information for the ship together with your final information.
-Please note: There is no Internet access on board, and you will have no reception on your mobile phone during most parts of the expedition.
+Please note: There is no internet access on board.

-There is no physician on board.
-The officers on the bridge have basic medical training.
-Basic medical supplies are available on board.
-Passengers under regular treatment or requiring medication shall bring quantities that last throughout the expedition.
+There is no physician on board the M/S Stockholm.
+The officers on the bridge have basic medical training and there are limited medical supplies on board.
+Passengers under regular treatment or requiring special medication should bring sufficient quantities to last the duration of the expedition.
 Please also bring a written description of your medication.
-The ship is always reachable by helicopter from Longyearbyen, where there is a smaller hospital.

-All electrical outlets on board are 220 volts and Scandinavian two-prong plugs.
+The electrical outlets in your cabins and elsewhere on the ship are 220 volts and Scandinavian two-prong plugs.
 We recommend that you bring an international adapter if you have devices that need to charge.
-There are outlets in all cabins.

 There is no laundry service on board.